-I acknowledge that I have received and reviewed the Due Process procedures of the WVU Medicine: University Healthcare Psychology Internship.
+I acknowledge that I have received and reviewed the Due Process procedures of the WVU Medicine: Behavioral Medicine and Psychiatry- Martinsburg's Psychology Internship.
 I agree to abide by the procedures outlined in this document.
 I have been provided with a copy of the document to keep in my files.

 Signature

 Print Name

-Date
+Date •